swiftlang/vscode-swift/docs/contributor/writing-tests-for-vscode-swift.md

-# Writing Effective Tests <!-- omit in toc -->
+# Writing Tests for the VS Code Swift Extension <!-- omit in toc -->

-This document provides guidance to contributors on how to create effective test cases for contributions to the [VSCode Swift extension](https://github.com/swiftlang/vscode-swift) using **Mocha**, **Chai**, and **Sinon**.
+This document provides guidance to contributors on how to write test cases for contributions to the [VSCode Swift extension](https://github.com/swiftlang/vscode-swift) using **Mocha**, **Chai**, and **Sinon**.
 These tools are widely used for testing JavaScript/TypeScript code and will help ensure that your code is reliable and maintainable.

 A brief description of each framework can be found below: